vim-ctrlspace/vim-ctrlspace/README.md

 The plugin lets you to save and load so called workspaces.
 A workspace is a set of opened windows, tabs, their names, and buffers.
-In the Workspace mode **Vim-CtrlSpace** shows you available workspaces instead of buffer names.
-By default this mode is shown with the "load" state.
-The second available state is the "save" one.
+In the Workspace mode **Vim-CtrlSpace** shows you available workspaces instead of buffers.
+By default this mode is displayed with the "load" state.
+The second available state is "save".

 Workspaces are saved in the file inside the project directory.
 Its name and path is determined by proper plugin configuration options (`g:ctrlspace_workspace_file`).
 If there are 2 or more